smmk123/component-demos/README.md

 - Next.js Framework: The project is built using Next.js, a popular React component framework that offers server-side rendering, static site generation, and other performance optimizations.
 - Axios: Axios is used for making API requests to the RapidAPI's API, providing a simple and efficient way to fetch data.
 - Tailwind CSS: The project utilizes Tailwind CSS for easy and responsive styling of the components.
+- Recharts: Recharts is used to create the Bitcoin price history chart, allowing users to visualize the historical data in an interactive and intuitive manner.

 ## Installation